If you’re wondering how long an ice maker takes to make ice, you’re not alone.

 What Affects How Long Ice Makers Take?

-Warm rooms and hot water = longer ice-making cycles.
+- Warmer rooms and hot water = longer ice production time per cycle.

 How Many Ice Cubes Per Cycle?